vpisarev/ficus/doc/ficustut.md

 ## Using return for earlier exit

 Ficus includes imperative-style and yet sometimes very useful `return` operator with optional return value to exit from the function earlier.
 Just like any control flow operator in Ficus, `return` is also an expression.
-It has `void` type, regardless of the function type.
+The whole return expression has `void` type, no matter if it returns some value or not.

 ```
 fun foo(arg1: t1, ..., argn: tn) {
     ...
     if some_expr { return some_value }
     ...